Wilhelm Kobelt

 Wilhelm Kobelt (20 February 1840 – 26 March 1916) was a German zoologist born in Alsfeld, Grand Duchy of Hesse.
 He specialized in the field of malacology.

-Kobelt is remembered for his work as curator of the Senckenberg Museum in Frankfurt am Main.
+Kobelt was born in Alsfeld to parish priest Wilhelm (1809–74) and Auguste (1815–97) née Kessler.
+He studied medicine at Gießen and received a doctorate in 1862.
+He practices as a physician in Biedenkopf where he began a natural history society, and in 1869 he went to Schwanheim near Frankfurt am Main.
+He became interested in molluscs and interacted with Emil Adolf Rossmäßler in Leipzig.
+He became a corresponding member of the Senckenberg nature research society and later became head of the mollusc section.
+He later worked as a curator of the Senckenberg Museum in Frankfurt am Main.
+He founded a journal for malacology.

 Several species of mollusk contain his name, including Fusinus kobelti (Kobelt's spindle), Cymatium kobelti and Hyalinia kobelti.
 Kobeltia, a subgenus of Arion slugs, is named in honor of him.